LuSeKa/Arduino_AdvancedConcepts/README.md

 If you want to see the difference on the plotter, you have to change the amplitude in the config.h, compile and upload.

 ![grafik](https://user-images.githubusercontent.com/8363989/52743139-a722df80-2fd9-11e9-9b04-020616cde573.png)

+#### LED
+The command

+b

+will return the current blink interval.

+You can make the LED blink much faster, e.g. by typing

+b50